 How to store

-- Add a tablespoon of tomato paste
+- Add a hint of tomato – add a tablespoon of tomato paste

 FAQ